MohitPanchariya/rdiff/README.md

 ## Note:
 This tool isn't concerned with how the signature, and delta files are sent/received over the network.
-Its only concerened with working with these files and performing the patch.
+It's only concerned with working with these files and performing the patch.